emhart/website/_posts/2015-05-28-raiders-of-cran.markdown

 > Refer to other packages and external software in single quotes, and to book titles (and similar) in double quotes.

-So in my initial submission where I used '' in referring to the package and not when referring to the website.
-However after many back and forth's with CRAN maintainers I just acquiesced and changed the package name.
+So in my initial submission I used ' ' in referring to the package and not when referring to the website to try and disambiguate the two.
+However after many back and forth's with CRAN maintainers on this, I just acquiesced and changed the package name.
 The package was successfully submitted and all was well with the world.
 Until I got a notice it wasn't building last night.
 I quickly made a patch and submitted it.
 When I saw the e-mail from Brian Ripley this morning, I knew that bad news awaited.
 Here is what he said:

 >Please do check as per the policies.
 You missed